LiteSpeed Announces QUIC Support

 QUIC is now in the hands of the IETF, which is working to develop a standard.

-Why use QUIC?
+Why use a QUIC Server?

 QUIC is a good choice for those looking to reduce connection-establishment time and improve congestion control.